negative-light-media/soulsiphon/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to SoulSiphon, a vanilla-like mod for Minecraft Java versions 1.19.0 - 1.20.0.
+This means that some chagnes will not be accepted as they are outside the scope the mod.
+These include
+- Chagnes to Terain Generation
+  - New Structures
+  - New Generated Blocks
+- New Createive Mode Tabs

 ## Branches
 1. `master` - The master branch is for the latest version of Minecraft and latest version of the mod.